-I was reading again part of Henry Scougal's The Life of God in the Soul of Man.
-He made this penetrating comment: "The worth and excellency of a soul is to be measured by the object of its love" (p.
-62).
+I was reading again part of Henry Scougal’s The Life of God in the Soul of Man.
+He made this penetrating comment: “The worth and excellency of a soul is to be measured by the object of its love.”
 That struck me as very true.
-And the thought came that if it is true for man, as Scougal intended to say, surely it is true for God also: "The worth and excellency of GOD'S soul is to be measured by the object of his love."
+And the thought came that if it is true for man, as Scougal intended to say, surely it is true for God also: “The worth and excellency of God’s soul is to be measured by the object of his love.”

-So I searched the Scriptures for several days seeking all those places which tell us what it is that God loves and enjoys and delights in and takes pleasure in and rejoices in.
-The result is a plan to preach 13 messages entitled the pleasures of God.
+So I searched the Scriptures for several days seeking all those places that tell us what it is that God loves and enjoys and delights in and takes pleasure in and rejoices in.
+The result is a plan to preach thirteen messages entitled the pleasures of God.

 In portraying the worth of God’s soul in the object of his love we must begin at the beginning.
 The first and most fundamental thing we can say about the pleasures of God is that he takes pleasure in his Son.
 I will try to unfold this truth in five affirmations.